Mundo0000/CAU-AID-Class/README.md

 - Modify the dataset loading path in the script if necessary.

 # License
-This project is licensed undert the MIT License.
+This project is licensed undert the MIT License(https://www.apache.org/licenses/LICENSE-2.0).

 ## Author
 Developed by DoHyun Mun